stefanhaustein/greenspun/README.md

 }
 ```

-With this in place, we still need something to assign values to variables --
+With this in place, we still need something to assign values to variables:
-and some wireup in our block builder:

 ```kt
 class VarAssignment(